se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 6. Third-Party Services

 Purchasing, downloading, installation, account, or entitlement functions may be provided by your chosen Distribution Channels and are subject to their own terms and privacy policies.
-Any online features of the Game (if offered) may rely on third-party services under their respective terms.
+Any online features of the Software (if offered) may rely on third-party services under their respective terms.

 ## 7. User-Generated Content (if applicable)

-Where UGC features exist, you remain responsible for your content.
-You grant Licensor a **worldwide, non-exclusive, royalty-free** license to use, reproduce, display, and adapt UGC for operating and promoting the Game.
+Where UGC features exist for the Software, you remain responsible for your content.
+You grant Licensor a **worldwide, non-exclusive, royalty-free** license to use, reproduce, display, and adapt UGC for operating and promoting the Software.
 Licensor may remove content that violates this EULA or the law.

 ## 8. Children & Age Ratings

-This Game is not directed to children below the age requiring parental consent under applicable law (e.g., EU 16, US 13, China 14).
+This Software is not directed to children below the age requiring parental consent under applicable law (e.g., EU 16, US 13, China 14).
 We do not knowingly collect personal data from such children.

 ## 9. Term & Termination

 This EULA is effective until terminated.
 It terminates automatically if you materially breach it.
-Upon termination, cease use and uninstall the Game.
+Upon termination, cease use and uninstall the Software.
 Sections intended to survive (Ownership, OSS, Disclaimers, Liability, Governing Law) shall survive.

 ## 10. Disclaimer of Warranties

-The Game is provided **“AS IS”**, **to the maximum extent permitted by applicable law**, without warranties of any kind, express or implied, including **merchantability, fitness for a particular purpose, and non-infringement**. **Statutory consumer rights are not affected.**
+The Software is provided **“AS IS”**, **to the maximum extent permitted by applicable law**, without warranties of any kind, express or implied, including **merchantability, fitness for a particular purpose, and non-infringement**. **Statutory consumer rights are not affected.**

 ## 11. Limitation of Liability